 Who Served Here?

-IMPORTANT NOTE: He served with Washington before and after Valley Forge, but never served here.
+IMPORTANT NOTE: Armstrong served with Washington before and after Valley Forge, but was not present at the winter encampment.
 He is included for the use of people interested in his contributions to the United States.

 John Armstrong was born October 13, 1717 in Brookborough Parish, Fermanaugh County, Ireland.
 He was among the many settlers of Cumberland County, Pennsylvania, and came to be one of the most capable surveyors along the frontier.

 Colonel Armstrong gathered his army of three hundred at Fort Shirley on the Juniata in August, 1756, and by rapid marching came within six miles of Kittaning on September 7.
-He surprised the Indians by a tremendous attack the next morning.
-The village was destroyed and the heavy losses of lives were suffered.
+The next morning, Armstorng and his troops mounted a massive surprise attack, destroying the village and slaughtering many of the inhabitants.
 After the destruction of Kittaning, many of the settlers moved back to their homes.
-Armstrong was wounded in the struggle, but he fully recovered.
-He became known as the "hero of Kittaning" with a commendation from Philadelphia on January 5, 1757.
-The final result of the Expedition was a conference was held between three hundred Indian chiefs and governor, provincial council of Pennsylvania and several leading citizens of the province.
-Both peoples agreed to live peaceably with the settlers.
+Armstrong was wounded in the battle, but the "hero of Kittaning" fully recovered, and received a commendation from Philadelphia on January 5, 1757:

 Colonel Armstrong continued service with the military until the end of the French and Indian War in 1763 and in subsequent struggles later.
 He also served as a Judge of Court of Common Pleas for many years.